remotion-dev/remotion/packages/docs/docs/three-canvas.md

 Instead of using React Three Fibers `useFrame` API, you can (and must) write your animations fully declaratively using Remotions `useCurrentFrame` API.
 This will ensure that you can scrub back and forth in the timeline and pause the animation.

+A browser bug [would normally cause the layout to be broken](https://github.com/pmndrs/react-three-fiber/issues/1394) because we apply a `scale` transform to the canvas in preview mode.
+To work around this problem, the `<ThreeCanvas />` requires the `width` and `height` props to be set.

 ## Example

 A spinning, color changing, scaling cube.
 This example can also be found in the `examples` folder of the Remotion repo.